Skip to content

 Our Verdict

-• You want longer software support (4+ years)
+• You want 6 years of software support (longest in budget segment)

 Compare prices for both on HandyPriceScout to find the current lowest offer.